mansakondo/activemodel-embedding/README.md

     `"Field"` in our example.

 And that's what this extension does.
 (Nothing fancy, in fact the code is quite simple.
-So don't be afraid to dive into if you want to know how it was implemented !)
+So don't be afraid to dive into it if you want to know how it was implemented !)

 Here's how the code would look like with the extension:
 ```ruby